Increase Donations by Sharing Your Fundraiser

 One share is not enough.
 After your initial share, it is important to keep at it.
 Sign in to your GoFundMe account and click ‘Manage.’
 On this page, you’ll see an icon labeled ‘Share’ in the upper right.

-Facebook Life Events get more visibility than regular posts and increase your reach exponentially.
+Facebook Life Events can increase your reach exponentially.
 Life Events have more visibility than a regular share because Facebook automatically moves your post to the top of your friends’ news feeds.

 Our research shows that Facebook shares are valuable.
 Create posts that are uplifting and honest.
-For help read our blog post Facebook Fundraising 101.
+For help read our blog post These Valuable Facebook Fundraising Tips Can Boost Donations.

 Keep your supporters up to date with the current status of your fundraiser.
-If you’re unsure of how to write an update, lesson four will outline our advice based on our research.
+If you’re unsure of how to write an update, lesson four help answer your questions.

 Twitter has a 280 character limit, so stay concise and to the point.
 Always link to your fundraiser and include a call to action that encourages more sharing.
-Read our blog post Twitter Fundraising for professional tips.
+Read our blog post How to Fundraise on Twitter to Get More Donations.

 After your first email, consider sending out a newly crafted email a few weeks later.
 This may remind people who wanted to donate after your first email but maybe didn’t have time.